 It's a good idea at this stage to check that your cozy and your mug are a good fit.
-There should be a small gap between the ends and the start of the handle:
+There should be a small gap between the ends and the start of the handle.

 Repeat Round 2 using your chosen color sequence.
 Weave in all ends at the back of the work.
 There are a lot, so be as neat as you can.

-You now have something that looks quite like a shallow cowl (especially if you have a large mug)!
+You now have something that looks like a shallow cowl (especially if you have a large mug)!

 Remove your stitch markers, sew in any remaining yarn tails and gently steam block.

 To steam block, place your finished cozy right-side down on your ironing board and cover with a damp cloth.
 Hold your iron at the surface of the cloth until it steams.
-(This steam will go into your crochet fabric and help the cozy retain its shape.)
+(This steam will go into your yarn and help the cozy retain its shape.)
 Use gentle pressure — do not press down too hard or you will flatten the crochet stitches.

-Fitting the handle braces
+Fitting the Handle Braces